DeTreMusketerer/Wind_Power_Forecasting-P9/README.md

 # Prediction of the Wind Power Production
-This GitHub repository contains the scripts for the 9'th semester project on "Prediction of the Wind Power Production" made by graduate students in Mathematical-Engineering at Aalborg University.
+This GitHub repository contains the scripts for the 9'th semester project on "Forecasting Wind Power Production" made by graduate students in Mathematical-Engineering at Aalborg University.

 Authors:	Morten Stig Kaaber, Andreas Anton Andersen, and Martin Voigt Vejling

 E-Mails:	{mkaabe17, aand17, mvejli17}@student.aau.dk

-In this work time series data is forecasted.
+In this work time series data is forecasted using autoregressive moving average models, recurrent neural networks, and the empirical mode decomposition.

 ## Dependencies